blindharper/synkro/README.md

 By default, the demos or tools run in windowed mode.
 On very first run, the window size is wrong and the GUI can't be seen.
 To fix this, use CTRL+F keystroke to switch to fullscreen mode and back.

-# Donations
-This project is a work in progress.
-You can donate for its further development.
-BTC wallet: bc1qcc30ghv8gc8msrlf8mduessg3w8wj8jrm2cy68